t-T-s/evasion-attack-detection-with-explanation-distillation/README.md

 This repository accompanies Chapter 5 of the thesis: **Attack Detection with XAI**.
 It presents **X-ZeroSec**, a novel adversarial detection framework that leverages Explainable AI (XAI) to secure 5G and beyond wireless networks against evasion attacks.

-The core innovation lies in the introduction of **explanation distillation**—a method that transfers feature attributions from a lightweight adversarial detector to a secondary XAI-based model, enabling robust generalization to unseen (zero-shot) attacks.
+The core innovation lies in the introduction of **explanation distillation**: a method that transfers feature attributions from a lightweight adversarial detector to a secondary XAI-based model, enabling robust generalization to unseen (zero-shot) attacks in beamforming prediction.

 ## 📌 Key Contributions